 A UPS is built to withstand the ravines and fluctuations of the dirty power from the National Grid.
 Being full of complex parts, of course failure of a part can happen.
 When this occurs the UPS would go into internal bypass or at worst could turn itself off.
 Although rare, components can fail.
-If your system is mission critical then in an N+1 situation the second parallel UPS would seamless take over and continue to protection your power.
+If your system is mission critical then in an N+1 situation the second parallel UPS would seamlessly take over and continue to protect your power.

 What if the power outage were to last longer than the battery time of my UPS?

 Your system will require an automatic Standby Generator with 12 hour fuel tank as well as an optional 24 hour external tank.